Richard III, King of England

 Shakespeare presented Richard III as a hunchback, a view which is not supported by evidence though one shoulder was higher than the other.

 In 2012, an archaeological excavation was conducted on a city council car park on the site once occupied by Greyfriars, Leicester.
 The University of Leicester confirmed on 4 February 2013 that a skeleton found in the excavation was, beyond reasonable doubt, that of Richard III, based on a combination of evidence from radiocarbon dating, comparison with contemporary reports of his appearance, and a comparison of his mitochondrial DNA with two matrilineal descendants of Richard III's eldest sister, Anne of York.
+He was re-buried in Leicester (his skeleton was found in the underground, in the centre of the town).

 - sibling relationship with Anne of York (born 10 August 1439 Jul.Cal.
 (19 Aug 1439 greg.))